10-11 Sept 2024

 The surrounding waters of the Rio Negro are dark and tepid.
 Today, I eschewed the forest walk for the top deck where a pleasant breeze keeps insects at bay.
 A strong current and changeable southeastern breeze off the mainland slowly swings the Tucano about for a 180° view of the river system.
 The forested islands are quiet; the waters ripple unbroken but for an occasional leaping fish or dolphin.

 After lunch, the Tucano sails to the west side of the Rio Negro in its continued efforts to spot wildlife along the shores.
-The river is wide and deceptively fast-moving.
+The river runs wide and deceptively fast.

-The solar-powered motor very quietly moves us up the small tributaries in search of primates and birds.
+Solar-powered motors very quietly move us along the small tributaries in search of primates and birds.
 Canopy tops are favorite spots for birds of prey; over 100′ above the rivers, they scan the waters for miles.

 Smaller mammals may be within branches, harder to spot, unless one is a native.
 It continues to amaze me what our guides, both raised in these forests, are able to spot within the dense foliage of the trees.